bmills23/MySQL_Express_EJS_Blog_Framework/readme.md

 PORT will be used for the app.listen() function at the end of index.js in the root directory.
 This will be provided by whatever service you use.
 For instance, I use fly.io which defaults to '0.0.0.0:8080'

-The bext six variables are keys from your AWS bucket.
+The next six variables are keys from your AWS bucket.

 ID = the autoincrementing ID from the user database.
 We will create a user in the next step.